Drunxfish/console.log-adventures/README.md

 ✅ AJAX (Asynchronous JavaScript and XML)

-## 📜 License
-This project is licensed under the **MIT License**, meaning you can use and modify the code with proper attribution.

 ---
 💡 Feel free to explore the assignments and use them as a learning reference! 🚀